Edinburgh-Glasgow rail electrification delayed again

 Mr Yousaf said the delay further highlighted the need for the devolution of control over Network Rail so the Scottish Parliament could properly hold it to account over its projects and spending north of the Border.

-The news came in a letter to the minister from Network Rail chief executive Mark Carne on Monday.
+The news came in a letter from Network Rail chief executive Mark Carne.

 A Network Rail spokesman said: “There is an emerging issue around some of the installations on the Edinburgh-Glasgow electrification programme.

 "We are working hard to assess the implications of this and won’t be commenting further until we have completed that work.”